N.J. Woods

 About N.J.
 Woods

 Her primitive style of painting, heavily influenced by visits to her Grandma Sarah’s house in Coldwater, Mississippi and other country relatives, often reflects the dichotomy of city life juxtaposed with rural traditions and stories.
 These stories transferred onto the canvas, typify slices of life during the sharecropping and civil rights eras marked by the adroit use of emotive colors, folksy compositions and poetic titles.
-J.J.’s subject matter and style are often compared to renowned artists Carroll Cloar and Clementine Hunter.
+N.J.’s subject matter and style are often compared to renowned folk art painting artists Carroll Cloar and Clementine Hunter.
+They are also highly collected Memphis artists.

-Listen to an interview with NJ, click here>
+Listen to an interview with N. J. Woods regarding being a Memphis artist and her folk art paintings, click here>

 Hours